The krill is perhaps the most important animal in the marine ecosystem!

 However, this impressive number hides some worrying trends.
 Some scientists have estimated that the population of this species may have fallen some 80% since the 1970s due to climate change, disease, and overfishing (though it is not yet threatened).

 These crustaceans have a distinct breeding season that varies based on location and climate.
-After the male deposits his sperm sack near the female’s genitals, she lays thousands of eggs over the course of the entire breeding season, often spaced out into multiple broods.
-In total, these eggs weigh the equivalent to a third of her mass.
+After the male deposits his sperm sack near the female’s genitals, she lays thousands of eggs throughout the entire breeding season, often spaced out into multiple broods.
+In total, these eggs weigh the equivalent of a third of her mass.
 Depending on the species, the female will either release the eggs directly into the water or carry them in a specialized sac for the duration of the gestation period.

 After hatching from the eggs, the young will pass through several larval stages.
 In the early stages, the undeveloped krill lack the appropriate feeding apparatuses and survive almost exclusively on the egg yolk.
 In later stages, they develop a mouth and digestive system for consuming plankton.
 Each stage requires them to replace their entire exoskeleton through a series of molts.
 Life expectancy depends on where the species is located.
 Krill that occupy the warm tropical or subtropical waters live between six and eight months, whereas polar species live as long as six years if they can successfully evade predators.

-Worldwide, krill consumption is still a relative niche phenomenon, at least compared to the closely related shrimp, but it is an important source of seafood in Russia, Spain, Japan, and the Philippines.
-These countries each developed a large-scaled fishery in the mid 20th century to catch vast amounts of these animals.
-The Antarctic krill fishery is preferred most of all due to abundance of these species and the ease with which they’re caught.
+Worldwide, krill consumption is still a relatively niche phenomenon, at least compared to the closely related shrimp, but it is an important source of seafood in Russia, Spain, Japan, and the Philippines.
+These countries each developed a large-scale fishery in the mid-20th century to catch vast amounts of these animals.
+The Antarctic krill fishery is preferred most of all due to the abundance of these species and the ease with which they’re caught.
 Other uses for krill include aquarium food, pet or livestock food, fishing bait, and nutritional supplements.